 When working in a lab, you should be as clear as possible with the person you’re communicating with, whether it’s the undergraduate student you’re mentoring or the editors of the journal you wish to publish in.
-Unfortunately, performing experiments alone on a day-to-day basis isn’t the greatest way to improve your communication skills.
+Unfortunately, performing experiments alone on a day-to-day basis isn’t the greatest way to improve communication in the lab, and work on those skills.
 Here are several ways we, as scientists, can refine them:

 Practice presenting your work

 For those working in life sciences, all that hard work will have to be summed up and communicated to a larger audience.
 Graduate school alone is full of committee meetings as well as local (and sometimes international) conferences.
 Unfortunately, working in the lab doesn’t afford all that much time to prepare for these types of events.
 So, how can you improve your presentation skills?
 First things first, practice!
 Lab meetings offer the perfect opportunity for this; you can present your own data and will get plenty of constructive criticism to help you improve.
 Write down what you want to say and rehearse it several times until you’re confident enough in what you’re saying and how you’re saying it.
 When rehearsing, get used to taking deep breaths and pausing, which, as a listener, will make everything you’re stating easier to understand and digest, and try to keep a bottle of water handy, as it will help you take pauses and keep you hydrated.
 Also remember that, out of everyone in the room, you usually know the most about the subject you’re presenting, and that most other scientists are sympathetic to your cause, as they’ve had to go through the same process many times throughout their careers.